sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-create-iflow/cp-starter-integration-cpi-create-iflow.md

 [ACCORDION-BEGIN [Step 1: ](Access your workspace)]

-Click the **Discover** tab (pencil icon) to access your workspace.
+Click the **Design** tab (pencil icon) to access your workspace.
 This is where you will create your integration package and integration flow.

 ![Access workspace](1.1.access-workspace.png)